gost-dom/browser/docs/Getting-started.md

 >
 > The `gosttest.NewTestLogger()` could be replaced by something like [slogt].
 > But be sure to close the browser _before_ the test completes, as closing the
-> browser can write log statements, and writing the the test output _after_ the
+> browser can write log statements, and writing the test output _after_ the test
-> test completes will panic.
+> completes will panic.

 > [!WARNING]
 >